 Scholarship information for departments

 - Students are normally expected to have qualifications/experience equal to the standard of a good honours degree at a first or upper second class level from a UK academic research organisation.
-Degree qualifications gained from outside the UK, or a combination of qualifications and/or experience that is equivalent to a relevant UK degree, may be accepted.
 For some PhD studentships, a Masters course or equivalent research experience will be expected.

-- Please direct enquiries about student eligibility for UK Research Council funding to firstname.lastname@example.org.
-If necessary, we will contact with the Research Councils for further clarification of specific cases.
+Please direct enquiries about student eligibility for UK Research Council funding to the PGR Scholarships Team.
+If necessary, we will contact the Research Councils for further clarification of specific cases.

 - All Research Council funded students must be entered on Je-S within one month of their registration.

-- We are obligated to do so in the Conditions of Research Council Training Grants, paragraph 93, which concludes with "failure to provide this information may result in sanctions being imposed on future payments".
+- We are required to do so in the Conditions of Research Council Training Grants.

 - Je-S records are reviewed by the respective Research Council when applying for new Training Grants.

 - Finance has to submit a Final Expenditure Statement at the end of every grant, using the data in Je-S. It is therefore vital that information is up-to-date to ensure the appropriate claim is submitted.